-You can turn in handwritten solutions to this part of the assignment.
+You can turn in handwritten solutions to Problems 2 through 5.
 Please write clearly and use standard-sized (8.5 by 11in) paper.
-Solutions should be submitted before the beginning of class on the due date.
 If you choose to typeset your solutions using LaTeX, you may find the mathpartir.sty package useful.